-Coronavirus: the daily optics briefing
+Coronavirus: the optics briefing

-The OT team is committed to supporting optical professionals during this challenging time by providing the latest news on how novel coronavirus (COVID-19) is affecting the profession.
+The OT team is committed to supporting optical professionals during this challenging time by providing the latest news on how coronavirus (COVID-19) is affecting the profession.

 Below is our round-up of the latest coverage.
 Feel free to get in touch by email to share how COVID-19 is affecting your practice and how you are adjusting to support colleagues and patients at this time.